Oppevara/h5p-editor-rubric/README.md

 group projects.
 They are beneficial for both instructors and students as they provide an objective and transparent way to assess student work, making the grading process more fair and consistent.

+## Development

+Install dependencies and run the linter by typing `npm ruin lint`.

 ## License

 MIT License